FactomProject/ptnet-eventstore/fatip.md

 An additional consequence of this choice is that contract IDs must not be reused.

-Providing a witness sequence of related on chain entries is the only way to verify a transaction was executed.
+Providing a witness sequence of on-chain entries is the only way to verify a transaction was executed.

+FIXME add notes bout how a client would cache these event projections (as in keeping running balances)

 ### Entry Validation